Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Results

 Next, we analyze the contributions to the Berry phase $\varphi_\mathrm{B}$ arising from the global phase determined by the equation of motion~\eqref{eq:phiG}.
 Figure~\figref{fig2}{(c)} illustrates the components of the global phase $\varphi_\mathrm{G}$, as defined in Eq.~\eqref{eq:phiGi}.
-The dynamical phase component, $\varphi_{\mathrm{G},1}(\rho)$, is shown as solid lines, while the geometric phase component, $\varphi_{\mathrm{G},2}(\rho)$, is depicted as dashed lines.
+The dynamical phase component, $\varphi_{\mathrm{G},1}(\lambda)$, is shown as solid lines, while the geometric phase component, $\varphi_{\mathrm{G},2}(\lambda)$, is depicted as dashed lines.
 The dynamics of these components are computed by solving the equation of motion~\eqref{eq:phiG} using a fourth-order Runge-Kutta method, treating the two terms on the right-hand side separately.
 Notably, for all studied values of $T$, the dynamical phase $\varphi_{\mathrm{G},1}$ is close to zero, indicating accurate cancellation during cyclic adiabatic evolution.
-In contrast, the geometric phase component $\varphi_{\mathrm{G},2}$ converges to zero only as $T$ increases.
-This behavior can be understood in the context of time-reversal symmetry and the adiabatic nature of the evolution.
-As demonstrated in Appendix~\ref{sec:app}, for a Hamiltonian with time-reversal symmetry and a variational ansatz that preserves this symmetry, the contributions to the geometric phase from the first and second halves of the cycle are time-reversed versions of each other.
-Since the unitaries are primarily added during the first half-cycle of the adiabatic evolution, as discussed in more detail below, the time-reversal symmetry of the variational parameters is approximately conserved.
-As a result, the geometric phase contributions from the first and second halves of the cycle cancel out when $T$ becomes sufficiently large, leading to the vanishing of $\varphi_{\mathrm{G},2}$ in Fig.~\figref{fig2}{(c)} with increasing $T$.
+In contrast, the geometric component $\varphi_{\mathrm G,2}$ decreases only gradually with $T$ and does not follow a simple ordering $T=20 > T=100 > T=200$.
+As shown in Appendix~\ref{sec:app}, for a time-reversal-invariant Hamiltonian the forward and return contributions, $\varphi_{\mathrm G,2}^{+}$ and $\varphi_{\mathrm G,2}^{-}$, cancel if the return half uses the same ansatz and follows the time-reversed parameter path, i.~e., $\bth^{-}(\lambda)=\bth^{+}(2\pi-\lambda)$ $(\lambda:\pi\to 2\pi)$.
+In AVQDS this symmetry is only approximate and depends not on $T$ alone but on where the adaptive ansatz grows along the loop.
+For sufficiently large $T$, most operator insertions occur in the first half, the return half effectively reuses a fixed ansatz, and the cancellation is nearly exact, driving $\varphi_{\mathrm G,2}\!\to\!0$.
+For intermediate $T$, however, insertions in the middle or in the return half break the symmetry and produce larger residuals.
+This mechanism accounts for the non-monotonic behavior and the ordering observed in Fig.~\figref{fig2}{(c)}.